wp-plugins/schedulista-shortcode/readme.txt

 *   Classes
 *   Follow-up emails can be automatically sent and can be customized by the
 *   type of service, how many times a client has come in, etc.
-*   Integrates with many other services, including MailChimp, Stripe, and
+*   Embeddable online scheduling widget and button.
+Wordpress scheduler plugin.
-*   Facebook and Google Calendar.
+*   Integrates with many other services, including MailChimp, Stripe, and Facebook and Google Calendar.
 [>> Learn more about Schedulista features](http://www.schedulista.com?utm_source=wordpress-plugin&utm_medium=link&utm_content=learn_features)